Siutan/gman/README.md

 - [ ] Add encryption for the stored account details
 - [ ] Allow backing up and restoring the stored account details
-- [ ] Add list command to list all the stored accounts
+- [ ] Add support for aliases
 - [ ] Add edit command to edit the stored account details
+- [x] Add list command to list all the stored accounts

 ## License